exaexa/better-mff-thesis/README.md

-# A slightly improved bachelor thesis template
+# A slightly improved thesis template

+What's new:

-- modern packages
+- modern packages (biblatex, cleveref, font choices)
-- modern fonts
+- useful hints and some example typesetting
 - less confusing directory structure
 - slightly more useful examples (figures, diagrams, tables, code listings)
+- autobuilding of abstract PDF/A from metadata
+- university-wide variants of the front page
-- Czech version has correctly named references
+- Czech localization with nicely named references
-- builds abstracts

 See the [pre-built version](build/thesis.pdf) for details

 ## How-to

 1. Type `make`, check that everything compiles.
-You should get a `thesis.pdf` that passes PDF-A validation.
+You should get a `thesis.pdf` that passes the PDF/A validation.
 If not, complain.
 2. Fill in `metadata.tex` and all `xmpdata` files.
 3. Look at the example code (there are several hints), remember it, erase it.
 4. Write the thesis.